Home | About Cathy Duffy | Contact Us

 • dice

-• games that involve counting, number recognition, sequences, simple addition, money, and number relationships (e.g., Yahtzee®, numerous games from Wiebe, Carlson & Associates, and old favorite board games such as Life.
+• games that involve counting, number recognition, sequences, simple addition, money, and number relationships (e.g., Yahtzee® and old favorite board games such as Life and Monopoly.

 At older levels, a text can serve as a guideline to help you cover all the concepts for the grade level.
 You can supplement with manipulatives (objects for learning math concepts), games, and activities.
-If you have a Wiggly Willy Child, at all levels you should try to substitute experience and activity for workbooks whenever possible.
+If you have a wiggly child with a short attention span, at all levels you should try to substitute experience and activity for workbooks whenever possible.
 Whatever their learning style, all children can experience the usefulness of math through such activities as budgeting and grocery shopping; planning, measuring, and building a project out of wood; or keeping records of their own income and expenditures.